UCSB’s The Current on My Interwar Crisis Course

 Brian J Griffith is a Ph.D.
 Candidate in modern Italian history at University of California, Santa Barbara.
-His research interests include Fascist Italy, Italian colonialism, food studies/consumer culture, and transnationalism.
-Brian is currently completing a dissertation on winemaking, Fascist consumerism, and identity construction in interwar Italy titled Bacchus’ Blackshirt: Winemaking and Making Italians in Fascist Italy.
+His research interests include modern Europe, modern Italy, Fascism, consumerism, (trans)national identities, and the Digital Humanities.
+Brian is currently completing a dissertation on winemaking, consumerism, and identity construction in interwar Italy titled Bacchus’ Blackshirt: Winemaking and Making Italians in Fascist Italy.

 Dissertation Title:Bacchus' Blackshirt: Winemaking and Making Italians in Fascist Italy